Autistic Self Advocacy Network: Autism Speaks

 ASAN has protested Autism Speaks for promoting policies that are harmful to autistic people, for promoting stigma against autistic people, and for systematically excluding autistic people from debates about issues that affect them.

-In 2009, ASAN and over 60 other disability advocacy groups condemned Autism Speaks for lack of representation and for exploitative and unethical practices.
+In 2009, ASAN and over 60 other disability advocacy groups condemned Autism Speaks for a lack of representation and for exploitative and unethical practices.
 Before 2015, John Elder Robison was the only autistic person ever to serve on Autism Speaks's board of directors.
 He later resigned in protest against the organization.
-In 2015, Autism Speaks made a commitment to provide better representation by appointing two autistic people to its 26-member board of directors.
+In 2015, Autism Speaks committed to provide better representation by appointing two autistic people to its 26-member board of directors.
 ASAN criticized this move as insufficient, citing: continued systematic exclusion of autistic people from positions of leadership at Autism Speaks; continued misuse of funds, particularly to support research for a cure rather than to support for autistic people; and continued use of harmful messages in advertising campaigns designed to promote stigma against autistic people.
 ASAN stated: "Until Autism Speaks makes significant changes to their practices and policies of fighting against the existence of autistic people, these appointments to the board are superficial changes."

+On April 17, 2025, ASAN released a joint statement with Autism Speaks and four other organizations, criticizing the Trump administration's policies they highlighted as negatively impacting the autistic community, including the perpetuation of stigma, the promotion of the debunked theory that vaccines make people autistic, and funding cuts to healthcare, housing, and education.
+ASAN accepted additional signatories to the statement on a rolling basis.